Skip to content

 Issues

-Fetch issues from your Jira project with optional filtering:
+Fetch issues from your Jira project:

 bash

-smm jira fetch [OPTIONS]
+smm jira fetch-issues [OPTIONS]

 Options